The maryland delegation

 district 8 - U.S. Rep. jamie raskin (d)

-Jamie Raskin is most recently known for being the Lead Impeachment Manager in the second Trump Impeachment Trial and for brave battles against cancer including during his four-term tenure in Congress.
-Holding undergraduate and law degrees from Harvard University, Congressman Raskin serves on the Oversight and Accountability Committee.
+Jamie Raskin is most recently known for being the Lead Impeachment Manager in the second Trump Impeachment Trial and for brave battles against cancer including during his five-term tenure in Congress.
+Holding undergraduate and law degrees from Harvard University, Congressman Raskin serves as the ranking member on the Judiciary Committee.
 Married and the father of three, the Congressman represents Montgomery County including the cities of Bethesda, Chevy Chase, and Potomac.

 Thomas Take: Safe Bet Democrat